judell/word-replacer/README.md

-# Chrome/Edge extention to change the names of selected assholes
+# Chrome/Edge extension to replaced words with other words

 ## Setup